olepbr/it1901/mememedb/README.md

 }

 User "1" <--> "*" Post : Owner
-Database --> IO
+Database "storage" --> IO
-Database --> UserListSerializer
+Database --> "*" User
 ```

-## User Story
+## User Stories
-I want to be able to post a picture to the app, and see it appear on the main page
+* I want to be able to post a picture to the app, and see it appear on the main page
+* I want to be able to create and log in with my account

 ## Maven Goals